artefactory/scheduled-pipelines/README.md

 [![security: bandit](https://img.shields.io/badge/security-bandit-yellow.svg)](https://github.com/PyCQA/bandit)
 [![Pre-commit](https://img.shields.io/badge/pre--commit-enabled-informational?logo=pre-commit&logoColor=white)](https://github.com/artefactory-fr/scheduled-pipelines/blob/main/.pre-commit-config.yaml)

-This repository enables to easily upload existing Vertex pipelines templates to an Artifact Registry repository and to schedule them using Cloud Scheduler and Cloud Functions.
+This repository enables to easily schedule existing Vertex pipelines.

+It uploads Vertex pipelines templates to an Artifact Registry repository and schedules pipelines using Cloud Scheduler and Cloud Functions.

-It does for you the creation of the required service accounts, configure the required permissions and create the cloud resources.
+It does for you the creation of the required service accounts, configure the required permissions and create the necessary cloud resources.

 ## Table of Contents